JeffGiroux/f5_terraform/Azure/Route_Server/README.md

 # Description
 Azure Route Server and BIG-IP using BGP and eCMP for traffic distribution

-## TO DO - WORK IN PROGRESS
-1. Wait for Azure Route Server GA...currently in preview
+## To Do
+- Community support only.
+Not F5 supported.
+- Document Azure Vault usage
+- Telemtry Streaming not used (see example folder)
+- Tested only during Azure Route Server Preview (need to test with GA release)
-2. Finish BIG-IP setup with test app
+- Finish BIG-IP setup with test app
-3. Remove test network virtuals (10.100, 10.101, 10.102)...testing only
+- Remove test network virtuals (10.100, 10.101, 10.102)...testing only
-4. More README, more how-to steps
+- More README, more how-to steps

+## Issues
+- Find an issue?
+Fork, clone, create branch, fix and PR.
+I'll review and merge into the main branch.
+Or submit a GitHub issue with all necessary details and logs.

 ## Diagram